 There are several modes of transmission which can occur with pseudorabies:

 - Direct contact with an infected animal.

-- Eating prey (rats, mice) who have the disease.
+- Eating prey such as rodents who have the disease.

 - Eating undercooked or raw meat from infected swine.

 Symptoms of pseudorabies can initially suggest the cat has been infected with the rabies virus, however, pseudorabies runs a much shorter course.

 Intense itching of the head and neck, which leads to self-mutilation as well as hypersalivation (excessive drooling) are the two most common symptoms of pseudorabies.
 Other symptoms may include:

 - Behavioural changes such as restlessness and crying, other cats may become lethargic

 - Head pressing

 - Vestibular signs such as circling and head tilting